Javascript is not enabled.

 Your parking location will be saved in Google Maps until you remove it.
 You also can add notes about your car’s location, such as the spot number, and share your parking location with others.

-You might already use your smart speaker, such as an Amazon Echo (from $40 though frequently discounted) or a Google Nest (from $49 though again often discounted), for playing music, setting kitchen timers or reading the news.
+You might already use your smart speaker, such as an Amazon Echo or Google Nest for playing music, setting kitchen timers or reading the news.
 But it also will remember where you’ve squirreled away things — if you tell it while the location is fresh in your mind.

-Say something like “OK, Google” or “Alexa,” and then “Remember my passport is in the small drawer in the kitchen.”
-In the future, ask “Where’s my passport?” and your smarty-pants speaker will tell you where it is and on what date you mentioned the reminder.
+Say something like “OK, Google” or “Alexa,” and then “Remember that John’s birthday present is in the hall closet on the shelf behind the suitcases.”
+In the future ask, “Where’s John’s birthday present?” and your smarty-pants speaker will tell you where it is and on what date you mentioned the reminder.

 Even if you didn’t put away your smartphone on purpose — perhaps it slipped out of your pocket as you wrestled with the dog — you can ask your personal digital assistant to find it.
 When you set up your smart speaker via the proper app, it became linked to your phone.